 MacOS 10.3 or above, 100 MB hard drive space, Internet connection; G4 or faster processor and more than 64 MB RAM recommended.

-- Click here to open ESRI's download page for ArcExplorer Java Edition for Education in a new window and download the version for your computer.
+- Click here to download ArcExplorer Java Edition for Education.
+Scroll down the page and select the version for your computer.
 Hold down the control key and click "Save Link As.." to download the zipped file aejee_232_mac.zip.

 - If the downloaded file does not unzip automatically, then you will need to manually unzip it with your unzipping software.
 (StuffitExpander for the Mac is one program that can do this.)